Skip to content

 You’re almost there!
 After your final polishing pass, take a clean microfiber towel and wipe away any leftover polish residue.
 This final buff will reveal the incredible mirror finish you’ve been working toward.
 But don't stop now—the most important step for longevity is protection.
 Apply a thin, even layer of a quality metal sealant or wax specifically designed for aluminum wheels.
 This creates a protective barrier against road grime, water spots, and oxidation, keeping your wheels gleaming for much longer.
 This final protective touch is a signature part of our polishing services and makes all the difference in maintaining that shine.
 Let it cure according to the product directions, and you're done.

-Common Polishing Mistakes to Avoid
+Common Polishing Mistakes (and How to Avoid Them)

 Getting that perfect mirror shine is incredibly satisfying, but a few common missteps can turn your project into a frustrating chore.
 Polishing aluminum isn't just about elbow grease; it's about using the right techniques from start to finish.
 By avoiding these frequent errors, you'll save yourself time, get a better result, and keep your wheels looking their best for the long haul.
 Let's walk through what not to do so you can get a flawless finish every time.